 A short wolf with red highlights is one of the latest heavily-layered trends.
 Pops of red throughout add some extra spunk.
-You’ll want to chat with your stylist to determine how much layering will work with your hair texture and to determine the length of the front fringe so that it works with your face shape.
+You’ll want to chat with your stylist to determine how much layering will work with your hair texture and to choose the length of the front fringe to work with your face shape.

 A trendy wolf cut works for straight hair and is one of the easiest and greatest hairstyles to try!
-Shag haircuts are one of the trendiest styles and are so versatile you can rock them no matter what your hair texture is.
-A tip for styling straight hair with a fringe and lots of layers is to use hair mousse when you are blow-drying and to use a root volumizing powder.
-By doing so, your hair will look like it has a tousled, messy finish.
+Shag haircuts are one of the trendiest styles and are so versatile you can rock them no matter your hair texture.
+A tip for styling straight hair with a fringe and many layers is to use hair mousse when you blow-drying and use a root volumizing powder.
+Doing so will make your hair look like a tousled, messy finish.

 Opt for razored wolf haircut if your hair is thin because it adds body and volume to your tresses.
 However, adding a heavy, layered fringe that can be worn straight across, side-swept, or with a middle partition is versatile and great if you’re a woman with fine, pin-straight hair or fine, curly hair.

 A layered wolf cut with bangs will make you look like a rockstar!
-Thi hairstyle in the picture above is cut with heavy layering around your face and in the crown and provide a ton of volume and texture to your black hair.
+The hairstyle in the picture above is cut with heavy layering around the face and in the crown and provides a ton of volume and texture to black hair.

 Make sure you try a shaggy wolf hairstyle if you are seeking a cut that maintains the length of a shag but has the layers of a mullet.
-Haircuts that are shaggy are typically cut using a razor cutting technique that gives your hair a piecey and heavily textured and undone style.
+Wolf haircuts that are shaggy are typically cut using a razor-cutting technique that gives your hair a piecey, heavily textured, and undone style.

 The wolf mullet is one of the coolest and most playful versions of a mullet haircut.
-This is a trendy cut and easily styled with a little texture spray or paste that can be either air-dried or quickly blow-dried without the use of styling tools.
+This is a trendy cut and easily styled with a little texture spray or paste that can be either air-dried or quickly blow-dried without using styling tools.

 Choosing a wolf shag for women over 60 is an edgy and unique way to showcase your playful texture and volume on your wavy or naturally curly hair.
 Plus, it will also make you look 10 years younger.
-This aesthetic haircut is simple to style and will give you a lot of attention.
+This aesthetic haircut is simple to style and will give you much attention.

 Related: Medium-length shags for women over 60.

 If you have fine hair, a voluminous wolf haircut will give you the illusion of fullness and volume.
 Adding long curtain bangs that sweep outwards at your cheekbones gives you the appearance of an oval face shape, drawing attention to your cheekbones.
-Use lots of volume styling products like mousse, texturizing spray, and volume paste to give height to your fine locks.
+Use lots of volume styling products like mousse, texturizing spray, and volume paste to heighten your fine locks.

-If you are looking to add an edgier vibe to your style, try out an edgy wolf cut for wavy hair.
-With this haircut, you can still maintain all your length by simply adding a choppy fringe and round layers to your big hair.
+If you want to add an edgier vibe to your style, try an edgy wolf cut for wavy hair.
+With this haircut, you can maintain all your length by adding a choppy fringe and round layers to your big hair.
 If you need, after blow-drying, finish your hairstyle with a soft wave spray and scrunch it in to create a messy, lived-in finish.

 An evenly layered cut can be classy and is perfect if you want to test out a medium-length shag haircut without changing up your style dramatically.
 A haircut with long layers, a softly layered fringe, and subtle face-framing is easy to style and maintain.
 When styling this cut, it’s important to use a flat iron in making curls that create an effortless, lived-in finish.

-If you’re a woman in her 40s, a textured wolf is a type of haircut that instantly transforms your style.
+If you’re a woman in her 40s, a textured wolf is a haircut that instantly transforms your style.
 A messy, textured shag makes your eyes pop and is a great way to rejuvenate your haircut.
-You can use a flat iron to add messy curls around your face that give volume and shape to your wonderful haircut.
+You can use a flat iron to add messy curls around your face, giving volume and shape to your fabulous haircut.

 If you’re a woman over 30, a low-maintenance wolf cut is youthful and sexy.
 For easy maintenance, opt for a soft baby fringe to avoid having to trim your bangs too often.
 To achieve textured and voluminous results when styling, this cut requires combining a finishing gum, dry texturizing spray & volume creator.

-If you’re feminine, a layered wolf cut looks stunning if you desire to remove some weight off your tresses.
+If you’re feminine, a layered wolf cut looks stunning if you want to remove some weight from your tresses.
 For thick, textured hair with waves, use a razor to cut your hair to avoid thick, blunt ends.
-If you can, talk with your stylist about texturizing and debulking your haircut so that it doesn’t feel too heavy or choppy.
+If you can, talk with your stylist about texturizing and debulking your haircut, so it doesn’t feel too heavy or choppy.
 Consider an undercut or fade to help remove weight, too.

 A classic wolf cut is flattering, youthful, and rejuvenating if you’re an older woman.
 A younger-looking haircut can be paired with a salt and pepper hair color for a great combination that creates a fun and funky look.
-You need to ask your stylist for a heavy, feathered fringe with an above-the-shoulder haircut for this tousled, youthful yet age-appropriate haircut.
+It would be best if you asked your stylist for a heavy, feathered fringe with an above-the-shoulder haircut for this tousled, youthful, yet age-appropriate haircut.

 A short wolf cut with bangs is an incredibly new take on the classic longer pixie cut.
 The best way to achieve this technique is to use a feather razor to shape your short hair.
 A haircut style with longer face-framing pieces around your chin and cheekbone suits women with heart-shaped faces.